 1) Plan and pre-book

 It’s great to wander around Amsterdam and enjoy whatever is in front of you.
 But if you have the luxury of pre-booking tickets for museums and attractions, the biggest benefit is showing up when it suits you and avoiding the lines at the ticket booths (just be careful to follow the signs to the correct door).
-Even if a small queue forms, it will be substantially shorter and faster than the main ticket line.
-Many places now accept a digital ticket on your phone (do check first to be sure).
-And don't forget the I amsterdam City Card offers free entrance to many major museums and also enables you to reserve a timeslot for some of the most popular including the Van Gogh Museum and the Hermitage Amsterdam.
+The I amsterdam City Card offers free entrance to many major museums and also enables you to reserve a timeslot for some of the most popular including the Van Gogh Museum and the Hermitage Amsterdam.

 2) Time is on your side

 Keep in mind that many museums in Amsterdam don't just stick to the nine-to-five routine!
-The Van Gogh Museum is open every Friday evening until 22:00.
-Why not arrive at around 17:00 on a Friday?
+The Van Gogh Museum is open every Friday evening until 21:00.
+Why not arrive book your timeslot around 17:00 on a Friday?
 The museum is quieter as crowds disperse for dinner, allowing more personal and precious moments to enjoy the artworks.

 3) Make the most of the Rijksmuseum

 The Rijksmuseum (free with the I amsterdam City Card) reopened its main building in 2013 after lengthy refurbishment and the crowds are still flocking to check it out!
 The museum notes that April, May and August are the busiest months and that Friday, Saturday and Sunday are by far the most popular days.
 As such, waiting times can be around 30 minutes.
 But if you’d really like a bit more space to enjoy the museum, their advice is to either arrive in time for opening (9:00) or at the end of the afternoon (after 15:00).

 Unfortunately you can't see the entire collection in a day let alone in two hours, but if you live in the Netherlands consider a Museumkaart so you can visit as often and whenever you like.
 And if the crowds do get too much for you, the beautiful Rijksmuseum garden is an ideal spot to chill out.